Database

 As business become more web and e-commerce enabled, high availability computing solutions are becoming increasingly important because of the extremely high cost of application downtime.
 According to a recent Gartner Group study, the cost of outage for corporations involved in e-commerce can easily reach millions of dollars per hour.
 Therefore, database availability and manageability have become increasingly important in many of today's mission-critical environments.
 One way to enhance availability and manageability is to allow users full access to the database during a data reorganization operation.

-The Online Reorganization & Redefinition feature in Oracle Database 11g, offers administrators unprecedented flexibility to modify table physical attributes and transform both data and table structure while allowing users full access to the database.
+The Online Reorganization & Redefinition feature in Oracle Database 12c, offers administrators unprecedented flexibility to modify table physical attributes and transform both data and table structure while allowing users full access to the database.
 This capability improves data availability, query performance, response time and disk space utilization, all of which are important in a mission-critical environment and it can make the application upgrade process easier, safer and faster.

 When a table is redefined online, it is accessible by all read and write operations during the redefinition process.
 During an application upgrade, administrators can start the redefinition process, then periodically synchronize the interim table so that the interim table includes the latest changes to the original table.
 This reduces the amount of time to complete the final redefinition step.
 Administrators can also validate and use the data in the interim table before completing the redefinition process.
 This is a very useful feature for administrators, who must ensure that the upgrade process goes smoothly.
 Administrators then have control over when to switch from the original to the newly redefined table.
 The switch process is very brief and is independent of the size of the table or the complexity of the redefinition.
 The redefinition process effectively creates a new table and improves its data block layout efficiency.

-Oracle online data reorganization can be accomplished using either Oracle Enterprise Manager (OEM) or SQL*Plus command line interface.
+Oracle online data reorganization can be accomplished using either Enterprise Manager or SQL*Plus command line interface.
 Depending on the type of online reorganization that is required, it can be performed using either the DBMS_REDEFINITION package or using the SQL CREATE/ALTER TABLE and INDEX commands as shown in the table below.

 |